Quick navigation:

 Is the Today Screen feature accessible to users on both iOS and Android platforms?

-Currently, the Today Screen feature, which includes Wellness, Battery, and Pressure data, is exclusively available for users on the iOS platform.
+Currently, the Today Screen feature, which includes Wellness, Battery, and Pressure data, is exclusively available for users on the iOS platform and with Apple Watch connected to the app.